SBit-Project/sbit.dev/docs/SBit-Core/Building/build-unix.md

 ---
 title: UNIX Build guide
-description: Some notes on how to build SBit Core in Unix.
+description: Some notes on how to build Sbit Core in Unix.
 keywords: [sbit, bitcoin, blockchain, ethereum]
 sidebar_position: 4
 ---

-Some notes on how to build SBit Core in Unix.
+Some notes on how to build Sbit Core in Unix.

 :::note
 For BSD specific instructions, see `build-*bsd.md` in this directory
 :::

 :::caution
-Always use absolute paths to configure and compile SBit Core and the dependencies.
+Always use absolute paths to configure and compile Sbit Core and the dependencies.
 For example, when specifying the path of the dependency:

 ```bash